doc4d/docs/docs/API/WebFormItemClass.md

 To call a function that hides an image when the user clicks a button:

-1. Select the image component on the canvas, and enter a server-side reference in the Properties Panel > Server Side, for example "myImage".
-2. Create an exposed function named `isHidden` that contains the following code:
+&.
+Create an exposed function inside a shared singleton class named `isHidden` that contains the following code:

 ```4d

-//to update
+shared singleton Class constructor()
-exposed function isHidden()
+exposed Function isHidden()
 	var myComponent : 4D.WebFormItem

-myComponent = webForm.myImage
+	myComponent:=Web Form.myImage
 	myComponent.hide()  // Hide the component that has "myImage" as server reference
 ```
+2. In Qodly Studio: Select the image component on the canvas, and enter a server-side reference in the Properties Panel > Server Side, for example "myImage".
 3. Select the Button component and add an `onclick` event to it.
 4. Attach the `isHidden` function to the event.

 ### .show()